Azure/RGCOPY/rgcopy-docu.md

 ***
 ## Copy disks
 By using parameter **`justCopyDisks`**, you can copy all or specific disks from the source RG to the target RG.
 This includes detached disks.
-No other resources are deployed in the target RG.

-When setting this parameter, disk snapshots are created in the source RG.
-If needed, snapshots are copied to the target RG an deleted afterwards.

 The zone property of the disks is also copied.
 If you want to deploy the disks in the target RG in a different zone then you must set parameter **`defaultDiskZone`**.
-This parameter is applied to all disks.
+This parameter is then applied to all disks.
 Setting it to `0` will remove zonal deployment.

-However, disks of SKU `UltraSSD_LRS` or `PremiumV2_LRS` will always use zonal deployment.
+You can use parameters `useBlobCopy`, `useSnapshotCopy` and `usAzCopy` to configure the copy process.
+When copying to a differenet region, we recommend using parameter `usAzCopy`, see the following BLOG for details: https://techcommunity.microsoft.com/blog/sapapplications/accelerating-cross-region-azure-disk-copying/4539245

-Example 1: copy all disks
+Example 1: copy all disks with keeping their zone using AzCopy (if the source region is different from the target region)

 ```powershell
 $rgcopyParameter = @{